Whatsapp Icon

 The parody of cancer care in India is that early (curable) cancers are made incurable by the improper treatment provided locally by non-oncologists without using oncology principles; at the same time, TCCs are referred to patients with advanced, metastatic incurable cancers patients who may require only palliative care.
 This leads to improper use of limited, valuable resources.

-There are few facilities in rural regions that disseminate information about cancer, screening and early diagnosis.
-Even the diagnostic process like biopsies or blood investigations are sent to cities and the reports take weeks to come back.
-Until the time the patient could plan the arrangements to go to cities for care, this can cause more delays in diagnosis and disease progression.
+Few facilities in rural regions disseminate information about cancer, screening and early diagnosis.
+Even the diagnostic process like biopsies or blood investigations is sent to cities and the reports take weeks to come back.
+Until the time the patient can plan the arrangements to go to cities for care, this can cause more delays in diagnosis and disease progression.
 Since these patients come with advanced illness, the results are low; and many rural patients are not willing to seek adequate care on time due to poor outcomes.

 TYPES OF CANCER TREATMENT